daiyk/UnityBLE2IOS/README.md

 - **Xcode**: 12 or later
 - **Platform**: iOS only (uses CoreBluetooth framework)

+> **⚠️ Note**: The sample scene requires **Unity 6.0** or later to run properly.
+The core plugin works with Unity 2022.3+, but the sample scene uses TextMeshPro font assets that are not compatible between Unity 6.0 and lower versions.

 ## Unity Editor Simulation

 ⚠️ **Important**: When running in the Unity Editor, this plugin uses **simulated devices** for debugging purposes.
 It does **NOT** perform actual Bluetooth scanning or connections.